One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 Let’s unpack what exactly it means to be a Mary Poppins nanny.

 Parents expect nannies to honor their parenting style.
 Of course, this needs to happen.
 You need to be in agreement and united in your approach to care and how certain things are handled throughout the day with a child so that the child has consistency.
-It’s going to be confusing if they have to behave or act in a certain way around their parents versus how they may act In a different way around their nanny.
+It’s going to be confusing if they have to behave or act in a certain way around their parents versus how they may act in a different way around their nanny.
 If expectations are clear from both the nanny and the family, that’s always really helpful.

-In a perfect world, of course, you probably would partner with a family or a nanny who is very much in alignment in styles.
+In a perfect world, of course, you would probably partner with a family or a nanny who is very much in alignment in styles.
 If you’re on opposite ends of the spectrum, obviously that is not going to work well.

-It’s very valid to say that a lot of nannies feel very awkward about how they should make those recommendations or suggestions without stepping on toes.
+It’s very valid to say that a lot of nannies feel awkward about how they should make those recommendations or suggestions without stepping on toes.

-I think it’s very important to set expectations upfront at the beginning of the relationship if possible, to say:
+We think it’s very important to set expectations upfront at the beginning of the relationship if possible, to say:

-“Hey nanny, we know that you are bringing years of experience into this role and we want you to know that we very much value your years of experience, your knowledge, all of that, and we invite you to share anything that you think would help make the day flow better, anything that you see in any routines or things that we may be doing to help things operate more smoothly around their house or with our child.”.
+“Hey nanny, we know that you are bringing years of experience into this role and we want you to know that we very much value your years of experience, your knowledge, all of that, and we invite you to share anything that you think would help make the day flow better, anything that you see in any routines or things that we may be doing to help things operate more smoothly around our house or with our child.”

 Almost all families say they value and welcome open communication.